photoprism/photoprism/CONTRIBUTING.md

 if no similar [idea](https://github.com/photoprism/photoprism/labels/idea) or [todo](https://github.com/photoprism/photoprism/labels/todo) already exists.
 Please don't use the issue tracker to ask general questions.

-Our long-term vision is to provide the most user-friendly solution for browsing, organizing and sharing your personal photo collection.

 ## Reporting Bugs ##